electrikmilk/cherrilang.org/index.md

 </div>

-What makes Cherri different from previous Shortcuts programming languages, is that its primary platform is macOS.
+What makes Cherri different from previous Shortcuts programming languages is that its primary platform is macOS.
 Not only due to restrictions placed on iOS, which unfortunately discontinued many iOS app-based Shortcut languages but for better sustainability (fewer restrictions placed on macOS) and developer experience (no tiny tapping!).

 A Shortcut is a custom automation created by users on Apple platforms (Mac, iPhone, etc.).
 It is composed of metadata, and "actions" which each perform a task on the device based on the configuration similar to a programming language with functions and control flow.
 In this way, it becomes a way to program custom software for Apple devices without needing to write an app for approval on the Apple App Store.